Yevgeny Ostashev

-Yevgeny Ilyich Ostashev (Евгений Ильич Осташев; 22 March 1924 – 24 October 1960), was the test pilot of rocket and space technology, participant in the launch of the first artificial Earth satellite, head of the 1st control polygon NIIP-5 (Baikonur), Lenin Prize winner, Candidate of Technical Sciences, engineer-podpolkovnik.
+Yevgeny Ilyich Ostashev (Евгений Ильич Осташев; 22 March 1924 – 24 October 1960) was a combat engineer, test pilot of rocket and space technology, participant in the launch of the first artificial Earth satellite, head of the 1st control polygon NIIP-5 (Baikonur), Lenin Prize winner, candidate of Technical Sciences, and engineer-podpolkovnik.

 Biography

-Born 22 March 1924 in the village Maly Vasilyev, Noginsky District, Moscow Oblast, USSR.
+Ostashev was born on 22 March 1924 in the village Maly Vasilyev, Noginsky District, Moscow Oblast, USSR.
 In 1941, he entered the Moscow Aviation Institute, but after the outbreak of war, he refused to evacuate to Alma-Ata along with the rest of the institute's staff, deciding instead to work at a local factory as a turner until he was drafted into the Red Army in the summer of 1942.
 He was drafted into the army in the summer of 1942, became a cadet of the Leningrad artillery school.
-After six months of training in the rank of second lieutenant, he was sent to the Stalingrad front as a commander of a communications platoon in a mortar company.
+After six months of training in the rank of second lieutenant, he was sent to the Stalingrad Front as a commander of a communications platoon in a mortar company.

 He fought as part of the unit which was part of the 1st Ukrainian front under the command of the Century V.I.
 Chuikov.
-The commander of the mortar platoon took part in the Korsun-Shevchenko operation, in the battles on the Dniester, near Vitebsk was part of the 1st Belorussian front.
-In the operation to take Berlin participated as a commander of a mortar company.
-At the end of the war remained in the occupation of Germany.
+The commander of the mortar platoon took part in the Korsun-Shevchenko operation, in the battles on the Dniester, near Vitebsk as part of the 1st Belorussian front.
+In the operation to take Berlin, he participated as a commander of a mortar company.
+At the end of the war, he remained in the occupation of Germany.

-In 1949 he entered the 6th Department of the Artillery Academy named after F. E. Dzerzhinsky on a speciality «missiles».
+In 1949 he entered the 6th Department of the Artillery Academy named after F. E. Dzerzhinsky on a speciality missiles.
 In the spring of 1955 graduated with honors, from the proposals remain in the graduate refused.
 Was appointed Deputy chief of the Department of complex tests of rockets R-7 (11-th Department) to the landfill NIIP-5 of the Ministry of defense of the USSR.

 He passed training at the industrial enterprises and 4 STP, the NIIP-5 arrived trained specialist.
 In 11-th division headed the Department of tests management system (SU), automatics missiles knew not worse developers from OKB-1 and NII-885.
 Since the launch of the first satellite of the Earth, Yevgeny Ilyich has been fulfilling the duties of "shooting" from the military test site.
 In March 1960 he was appointed the first chief formed the 1st control NIIP-5 (military unit 44275) for testing and operation of rockets R-7, R-9 on low-boiling propellant components.